cartome.org

 Government Units

-Develop web mapping standards and interfaces through the OpenGIS Consortium (a GIS consortium dedicated to the development of open and interoperable GIS standards)
+and interfaces through the OpenGIS Consortium (a GIS consortium dedicated to

 Develop a One Stop portal to provide access to Geospatial Data.

 Geospatial One Stop builds on Federal efforts to develop a National Spatial Data Infrastructure (NSDI) through the Federal Geographic Data Committee (FGDC).
 The FGDC, which is part of the Department of the Interior, coordinates geographic data standards and data collaboration for the Federal Government.
-Geospatial One Stop would enhance data collaboration initiatives currently being pursued by FGDC coordinated “I-Teams”.
+Geospatial One Stop would enhance data collaboration initiatives currently being pursued by FGDC coordinated I-Teams.
 With representatives from various levels of government, I-Teams develop Federal and state geographic data collaboration plans which document opportunities and agreements to share and collaboratively fund the development of geospatial data.
 In addition, Geospatial One Stop would expand collaborative access to geospatial data currently being piloted through the USGS National Map Program pilot projects.
 The National Map Program uses current, detailed state and local government geospatial data to maintain a digital, updated version of USGS digital topographic maps.

 These various Federal geospatial initiatives as well as active, continued geospatial database construction, technology maturation, standards development and expansion in other sectors of society suggest that the time is right for development of a more ambitious and focused geospatial policy that is national in scope.
 While a national geospatial policy is a more ambitious goal, effective development of Geospatial One Stop would provide an important component of the foundation for a national geospatial policy.